lukaszkusgithub/Python-dict-iterator/README.md

 # Python-dict-iterator
- A simple program to take every x frames from a folder and copy them to a new folder
+ A simple program to take every x files from a folder and copy them to a new folder

 ## Usage
 ```